• Skip to primary navigation

 September 27, 2018

-Phoenix Community Housing, a resident-led non-mutual housing co-operative, have completed their first development of 60 one and two-bed extra care homes for affordable rent next to their existing properties for older people, freeing up some of their larger properties.
+Phoenix Community Housing, a resident-led non-mutual housing organisation, have completed their first development of 60 one and two-bed extra care homes for affordable rent next to their existing properties for older people, freeing up some of their larger properties.

 Number of homes 60 extra-care homes at affordable rent